 Have you ever wondered how gaming companies test their video games?
 If so, this episode is for you.
-Amber Race, a senior test developer at Big Fish Games, gives us an insider’s peek at how she approaches game testing.
+Amber Race, a senior test developer at Big Fish Games with a penchant for playing bingo for money, gives us an insider’s peek at how she approaches game testing.

 Amber shares some of her favorite testing techniques and tools like Postman, which helps her to leverage APIs to automate many back-end testing activities.
 So if you ever wanted to know what it takes to become a tester at a gaming company you won’t want to miss this episode.

 Amber Race is a Senior SDET at Big Fish Games.
 She has over 15 years of testing experience at Big Fish and Microsoft, doing everything from manual application testing to tools development to writing automation frameworks for web services.
 Amber has worked on a wide variety of products and written automation in C#, C++, Python, and Java.
 She currently specializes in test automation and performance testing for high volume back-end services supporting iOS and Android games.

 Quotes & Insights from this Test Talk with Amber Race Api Testing Games

 - Program languages are very similar in their logic.
 That's the important thing.
 Liberal use of stack overflow, of course, is very helpful for any sort of coding exercise.
 I think just being open and just thinking just cause I've never coded anything in Ruby or never understood anything in Ruby, if you understand the logical flow of a programming language pretty much any language you can at least get some familiarity with I think.